rpuntaie/blog/haskell.rst

 A monad constructs and forwards context.

-In a functional programming language context is built via the parameters of contained functions.
+In a functional programming language context is built via the arguments of contained functions.

 .. code-block:: haskell